 Holy Ghost is newly reprinted as Holy Spirit on this page and in many places in 2012.

-You can be more explicit by teaching that "The priest changes the bread and wine into the Body and Blood of Jesus at the Consecration."
+You can be more clear by teaching that "The priest changes the bread and wine into the Body and Blood of Jesus at the Consecration."

-Further, the title on page 48 "The Mass is our gift to God" is not a definition.
-In brief, point out that the Mass is a sacrifice….
+Further, the title on page 48 "The Mass is our gift to God" is not an actual definition.
+In brief, point out that the Mass is a sacrifice as in older catechisms….

-On page 53 the picture of Jesus as priest facing the congregation in 2012 is the same as it was in 1963 when the priest did not face the congregation at the Consecration.
+On page 53 the picture of Jesus as priest facing the congregation in the 1970s, 1990s, and 2012 is the same as it was in 1963 when the priest did not face the congregation at the Consecration.

 The Catholic Crucifix is a symbol of the Catholic Faith.
-These are hugely important to have at the altar and we try to cover such symbols in Catholic Sunday school.
+It is hugely important to have at the altar and we try to teach such symbols in Catholic Sunday school.
 The children are often eager to know the symbols as they like pictures of ideas.
+So why were they progressively removed from the book?

 Normally in history you could find the tabernacle centered on the altar in a Catholic church.
 It is a symbol of the meaning of the Mass as it is where Jesus resides in the Blessed Sacrament between Masses.